 Leah Murray is passionate about the wild lives that share our world and the exquisite organism that is the earth itself, and this passion drives her work.
 She feels that at the end of her day, the most enduring thing she will leave behind is the evolving world into which she was born: documenting the greater art that she is living within has become something of a raison d’etre.

-She has been fortunate to find opportunities for doing this work on two continents in the northern hemisphere.
+She has been fortunate to find opportunities for doing this work on two continents.
 Using digital arts, a habit of continuous learning, and training in classical and contemporary writing, drawing, photography, music and videography, she has been developing her “Celtic eye”, and applying that lens to the world around her.

-The mystical and mythologically expressed connection between humans, community and the earth is illustrated in both her literary and visual work, encouraging explorations of nature, people, and spiritual growth.
+Leah explores the mystical and mythologically expressed connection between humans, community and the earth in both her literary and visual work.
 Collaging photography, original poetry, and prose to express scenes from world myths and legends, she creates immersive experiences for her audience in the form of short videos, photographic prints, chapbooks, and published anthologies.

 She has been strongly influenced by Ansel Adams, the late Galen Rowell, Jerry Uelsmann and Franz Lanting, all photographers who made or make a lifelong habit of learning and growing.
 Literary influences include the classical poets, Stephen Fry, Margaret Atwood and Christina Rossetti.
 In the world of film, James Cameron and Peter Jackson have inspired her to constantly grow and stretch the boundaries of her storytelling skills.